Clemapfel/Mousetrap.jl/docs/src/01_manual/08_menus.md

 ### Maximum Menu Depth

 Regarding menu depth, the best practice is to never go deeper than three levels.
 The above example with `File > Recent... > Project 01` shows a good situation in which a 3-level-deep menu may be justified.
-Going any deeper is rarely good advice.
+Going any deeper is rarely a good course of action.
 Adding a section should always be considered *before* deciding to add a submenu.

 ### Section Grouping